 Canberra Citizen of the Year

-The Canberra Citizen of the Year Award is an initiative of the ACT Government and recognises citizens who have made a major contribution to the community.
+The Canberra Citizen of the Year Award recognises citizens who have made a major contribution to the community.
 The award is significant - it recognises the efforts of individuals in the community and also helps to promote a sense of civic pride.
 The award was first introduced in 1989, continuing a tradition started by The Canberra Times some years prior to self government.

 The Award is presented by the Chief Minister in March each year as part of Canberra's birthday celebrations.

-2016 Canberra Citizen of the Year: Narelle Hargreaves OAM
+2017 Canberra Citizen of the Year: Alex Sloan

 History and Previous Award Winners

-Read further about history and stories of previous winners:
+Read more about the history of the award and the stories of previous recipients: